-A compile mask is a design directive.
-It is used to effectively hide the area of the design it contains from the Compiler, allowing you to manually prevent error checking for circuitry that may not yet be complete and you know will generated compile errors.
-This can prove very useful if you need to compile the active document or project to check the integrity of the design in other specific areas, but do not want the clutter of compiler-generated messages associated with unfinished portions of the design.
+A Compile Mask is a design directive that is used to effectively hide the area of the design it contains from the Compiler.
+It provides a way to manually prevent error checking for circuitry that may not yet be complete and will generated compile errors.
+The Compile Mask is useful in circumstances where the current document or project needs to be compiled to check the integrity of the design in other specific areas, but the clutter of compiler-generated messages associated with unfinished portions of the design is not desired.

-After launching the command, the cursor will change to a cross-hair and you will enter compile mask placement mode.
+After launching the command, the cursor will change to a cross-hair indicating Compile Mask placement mode.
 Placement is made by performing the following sequence of actions:

-A compile mask can be displayed in either expanded (full frame) or collapsed (small triangle) modes.
-These modes correspond to the mask being enabled and disabled respectively.
-Toggle the display mode by clicking on the top-left corner of a placed compile mask.
+A compile mask can be displayed in either active (full frame) or collapsed (boxed triangle) modes, which correspond to the mask being enabled and disabled, respectively.
+Toggle the display mode by clicking on the ▲ or ▼ icon in the top-left corner of a placed compile mask.

-When a fully expanded compile mask object is selected, the following editing handles are available:
+When an active (expanded) compile mask object is selected, the following editing handles are available:

 The following methods of non-graphical editing are available:

-This method of editing uses the following dialog to modify the properties of a compile mask object.
+This method of editing uses the associated Properties panel mode to modify the properties of a Compile Mask object.

 During placement, the Compile Mask mode of the Properties panel can be accessed by pressing the Tab key.

 After placement, the Compile Mask mode of the Properties panel can be accessed in one of the following ways: